 - Control and coordination of charging data collection at UPF.

 The I-UPF acts as UL-CL or Branching point.
 An Intermediate SMF(I-SMF) may be used to control the I-UPF when the I-UPF is outside of the A-SMF Service Area.
-N16 interface is used between I-SMF and A-SMF.
+Nxx interface is used between I-SMF and A-SMF.

-Based on PCF input, the A-SMF decides that there is need to offload some traffics to local Data network and the A-SMF can't control the local UPF, it indicates to AMF there is need to select a Local SMF.
-The AMF determines if I-SMF is needed based on the target DNAI.
-The AMF selects both I-SMF if needed and L-SMF according to the target DNAI and UE location information.